nexiality/documentation/commands/image/crop(image,dimension,saveTo).md

 ### Description
 This command crops an image, whose location is denoted by `image`, and save it to another location denoted as `saveTo`.
-The parameter dimension represents the starting point (aka {`x,y}`), the width and the height to crop.
-These 4 values are separated by [`nexial.textDelim`](../../systemvars/index#nexial.textDelim), must be positive integers and must be represent an area within the bounds of `image`.<br>
+The parameter dimension represents the starting position (a.k.a. the x/y point), the width and the height to crop.
+These 4 values are separated by [`nexial.textDelim`](../../systemvars/index#nexial.textDelim).
+They must be positive integers and must be represent an area within the bounds of the `image`.

-Nexial supports `*`(Asterisks) in place of width and height in dimension parameter if width or height of image is unknown.<br>
+Nexial supports the use of `*` (asterisks) in place of width and/or height, if width or height of image is unknown or if the intention is to crop "as much as possible".

-Following are the ways to represent dimensions assuming [`nexial.textDelim`](../../systemvars/index#nexial.textDelim) is `comma(,)`:-
+Following are the ways to represent dimensions assuming [`nexial.textDelim`](../../systemvars/index#nexial.textDelim) is comma (`,`):
-1. `10,10,100,200` - crop image with starting point as (10,10) and width of 100 and height of 200.
+1. `10,10,100,200` - crop image from position (10,10) for a width of 100 pixel and a height of 200 pixel.
-2. `10,10,100,*` - crop image with starting point as (10,10) and width of 100 and till the height of image.
+2. `10,10,100,*` - crop image from position (10,10) for a width of 100 pixel until bottom of the image (height - 10).
-3. `10,10,*,200` - crop image with starting point as (10,10) and height of 200 and till the width of image.
+3. `10,10,*,200` - crop image with starting point as (10,10) for a height of 200 pixel until the right side of the image (width - 10).
-4. `10,10,*,*` - crop image with starting point as (10,10) and till the width and height of image.
+4. `10,10,*,*` - crop image from position (10,10) for the remaining width and height of the image (width - 10, height -1 0).

 ### Parameters
 - **image** - the full path of the image to crop